Tropical compound matrix identities

-We further elaborate on these structures in Section~\ref{preliminaries}.
-However, the obvious resemblance between them, made by~$\ominus a\mapsto\oplus a$, has been stated and studied in~\cite{LDTS,AGG14}, where extensions are generalized to some \textbf{semirings with symmetry}.
-The linear-algebraic definitions and properties are being adjusted using the order relation
+We further elaborate on these different structures in Section~\ref{preliminaries}.
+In particular, the obvious resemblance between them can be formalized thanks to the notion of {\em semiring with symmetry}~\cite{LDTS,AGG14}.
+The latter are semirings equipped with an operation $a \mapsto \ominus a$, in which singular elements (playing the role of the zero element) are of the form $a\ominus a$.
+In the supertropical case, the symmetry is just the identity map, whereas the symmetry operation behaves formally as an ``opposite sign'' in the case of the symmetrized tropical semiring.
+Then, the notion of polynomial identity has to be revised.
+Instead of looking for identities of the form $a=b$, where $a,b$ can be polynomial expressions, we shall look for identities of the form $a\succeq^\circ b$, to be read ``$a$ {\em surpasses} $b$''.
+The latter relation is defined by